 - Hip abductions in side lying

-Utilising bands can be a great way to add intricacies to movements – for example we can add a band around the knees while doing bridges so that we can produce an isotonic and isometric contraction at the same time and increase the level of difficulty and complexity.
+Utilising bands can be a great way to add intricacies to movements – for example, we can add a band around the knees while doing bridges so that we can produce an isotonic and isometric contraction at the same time and increase the level of difficulty and complexity.

 The core function of tendons, without developing this capacity for our younger more athletic clients we will be doing them a disservice.
-Runners and athletes need their tendons to be able to be stiff and compliant to be able to absorb and release force as fast as possible without compensations.
+Runners and athletes need their tendons to be able to be stiff and compliant to be able to absorb and release force as fast as possible without compensation.
 Optimising through the lower limb from the Achilles tendon, patella tendon and then up to the gluteal tendons.

 - Stair running